 Canada is supporting the transition to clean electricity by investing in strategic infrastructure and renewables, including support for electricity transmission interties, emerging renewable technologies, smart grids, and reducing reliance on diesel in northern, remote, and Indigenous communities. $21.9 billion over 11 years has been allocated to support green infrastructure under Canada’s clean growth and climate action plan, the Pan-Canadian Framework on Clean Growth and Climate Change.

 Canada is working to ensure the transition away from coal power is a fair one for coal workers and communities.
-In early 2018, the federal government launched the Task Force on the Just Transition for Canadian Coal Power Workers and Communities, comprised of representatives from labour, business, and municipal government, as well as sustainable development and workforce development experts.
+In an effort to better understand the impacts of phasing out coal and how to support those affected, Canada launched the Task Force on Just Transition for Canadian Coal Power Workers and Communities in 2018.
+The Task Force’s report, was published in early 2019 and provides expert advice that will help shape Canada’s approach to assisting coal workers and communities affected by the transition to cleaner electricity

 Supporting international action